Remote Desktop: An Overview and How It Works?

 One is the data transmission protocol that enables all information to move from one computer to another.
 Remote Desktop Protocol (RDP) from Microsoft is an example.

-The second is the application that uses this protocol to connect with the host computer, which is installed on both the host server and the endpoint device.
+The second is the program, installed on both the host server and the endpoint device, that connects to the host computer via this protocol.
 Remote Desktop Connection, which leverages RDP, is an example.

-When you connect with the host computer or server using the endpoint device, the host device powers the software and the operating system and displays it on your device.
-The keyboard and mouse inputs are captured from the endpoint device and transmitted through the secure network to the host device, where the data is processed.
+Software and operating system are powered by the host device and shown on your device.
+When you connect with the host computer or server using the endpoint device.
+The host device processes the data once the keyboard and mouse inputs are recorded from the endpoint device and sent over the secure network.
 The output, once again, is transmitted through the secure network to be displayed on the endpoint device.

 The host device, which the client wants to access, must be turned on if it needs to be accessed.
 In today’s world, the host device is most definitely a server rather than a computer.